valkey-io/valkey-doc/docs/management/replication.md

 This is how a full synchronization works in more details:

 The master starts a background saving process to produce an RDB file.
 At the same time it starts to buffer all new write commands received from the clients.
 When the background saving is complete, the master transfers the database file to the replica, which saves it on disk, and then loads it into memory.
 The master will then send all buffered commands to the replica.
-This is done as a stream of commands and is in the same format of the Redis protocol itself.
+This is done as a stream of commands and is in the same format of the Valkey protocol itself.

 You can try it yourself via telnet.
-Connect to the Redis port while the server is doing some work and issue the `SYNC` command.
+Connect to the Valkey port while the server is doing some work and issue the `SYNC` command.
 You'll see a bulk transfer and then every command received by the master will be re-issued in the telnet session.
-Actually `SYNC` is an old protocol no longer used by newer Redis instances, but is still there for backward compatibility: it does not allow partial resynchronizations, so now `PSYNC` is used instead.
+Actually `SYNC` is an old protocol no longer used by newer Valkey instances, but is still there for backward compatibility: it does not allow partial resynchronizations, so now `PSYNC` is used instead.

 As already said, replicas are able to automatically reconnect when the master-replica link goes down for some reason.
 If the master receives multiple concurrent replica synchronization requests, it performs a single background save in to serve all of them.